yifanwu/diel/notes/codeGen.md

 Alex has an [indentation manager in P](https://github.com/p-org/P/blob/ssa/Src/Pc/CompilerCore/Backend/Prt/PrtCodeGenerator.cs).
 I can create a mal indented file and then put it through another parsing layer that basically does indentation based on {}'s and ()'s.

 Actually ended up just using third party prettifier; more conveneint, since I'm generating TS and SQL (both of which have existing implementations; should have thought earlier!).
+Was going to use [Prettier](https://prettier.io/docs/en/) but they don't have SQL support, so ended up using separate SQL and JS ones... sigh.